wvabrinskas/Neuron/README.md

 Feel free to send me suggestions on how to improve this.
 I would be delighted to learn more!!
 You can also feel free to assign issues here.
 Run the unit tests as well to learn how the project works!

+# Grand Re-Opening!
+Version 2.0 of Neuron is here!
+This new version of Neuron is a complete rewrite from the ground up of the architecture.
+It is much more streamlined, with faster execution.
+Its usage also aligns more with commonly used ML frameworks like [Keras](https://keras.io/) and [PyTorch](https://pytorch.org/).

 # Background